Freemovers

 1. Arrange your study or work placement with your destination well in advance of the Freemovers grant deadline.
 You must know the following details: the exact dates of the placement, the name and address of the foreign institution, the scope of the work placement/study placement, the contact person, the mentor and the supervisor (these three roles can be represented by one person).

-2. Prepare a Learning agreement (for study placement) or a Training agreement (for work placement).
-These documents are accepted in paper form (PDF scan) or can be created electronically through the ISOIS system as part of the online application for the scholarship.
-Both forms of the document must be signed by all three parties - the student, the departmental coordinator at LF MU and the supervisor at the foreign institution.
+2. Prepare a Learning Agreement (for study placement) or a Learning Agreement for Traineeship (for work placement).
+These documents are filled in online in ISOIS as part of the electronic application for the scholarship and must be signed by all three parties - the student, the departmental coordinator at LF MU and the supervisor at the foreign institution.(Exceptionally you can upload a completed PDF document; mainly for overseas placements - LA / LAT).

 Departmental coordinators at MED MUNI: